jwilkinson1122/custom_addons/nwp_pod_diagnostic_report/README.rst

 6 - Create an encounter and generate a pod report
 #.
 Go to 'Administration / Encounters'
 #.
 Click 'Create'.
 #.
-Provide a patient, center and any other information.
+Provide a patient, practice and any other information.
 #.
 Click 'Generate Podiatry Report' and select a template.